HOW TO HAVE YOUR SAY AT A DEVELOPMENT CONTROL COMMITTEE

 How can I find out when an application will be considered?

 A Development Control Committee is usually held on a Monday evening once a month.
 It can, however, be held on other days of the week.
-The Committee agenda is normally published at the latest on the Thursday before the Committee meeting.
+The Committee agenda is normally published at the latest 5 clear working days before the Committee meeting.
 The dates and times of meetings are available on request together with a list of Members.
-Please telephone the Committee Administration Section on 0303 333 4300.
-The Committee administration can also provide you with a copy of the agenda item.
+Please telephone the Committee Services Section on 0151 511 8276.

-How do I arrange 1to speak at a meeting?
+How do I arrange to speak at a meeting?

-When an application is to be considered by the Committee, the applicant, objectors or supporters will be notified ofthe meeting and will receive a copy of this leaflet and a form which will need to be completed if they wish to speak at the meeting.
+When an application is to be considered by the Committee, the applicant, objectors and supporters will be notified of the meeting and may request or download a form which will need to be completed if they wish to speak at the meeting.

-- The form must be received by the Planning Department by 4.00pm on the working day (normally a Friday) before the Committee meeting, at the very latest.
-This is so the Chairman knows how many members of the public wish to speak.
+- The form must be received by the Planning Department by 16:00 on the working day (normally a Friday) before the Committee meeting, at the very latest.

-- On the day of the Committee please arrive at the Council Chamber at Runcorn Town Hall between 6.00pm and 6.
-15pm to register your invitation to speak.
+- On the day of the Committee please arrive at the venue between 18:00 and 18:15 to register your intention to speak.
 It may be difficult to accommodate late arrivals.
-A council officer will explain to those wishing to speak how the Committee procedures are organised.
+A Council Officer will explain to those wishing to speak how the Committee procedures are organised.